 Succulents have few problems with insects or plant disease.

-The most common problem is rot and fungal diseases, when exposed to wet weather
+The most common problem is rot and fungal diseases, when exposed to wet weather and soils.

 Many plant varieties can freeze in cold weather, especially extended freezes.